DahaoTang/GreedySnake/Java_Version/README.md

 ## Game Instruction

-Use the arrow keys or “W”, “A”, “S”, “D” to change the direction the snake will move in.
+Use the arrow keys or “`W`”, “`A`”, “`S`”, “`D`” to change the direction the snake will move in.

-Use the space key to pause the snake.
+Use the `space key` to pause the snake.
 To continue, change the direction of the snake according to the instruction mentioned above.

 If the snake hit itself or any of the walls, the game is over.

-Press “R” to restart the game at anytime.
+Press “`R`” to restart the game at anytime.